What to know about blood sugar spikes

 - blurred vision

-As blood sugar levels continue to rise without being addressed, ketones may start to build up in the blood and urine.
+As blood sugar levels continue to rise unchecked, ketones may start to build up in the blood and urine.
+Ketones are a type of acid that can accumulate in the blood when insulin levels are too low.

 - fruity-smelling breath